 They feed on new flowers or vegetables, causing them to become discolored and deformed, and making them not so pretty if you’re looking to sell some.

 They can also invade your home and infest furniture and bedding. ugh….

 One crucial thing about thrips is they do not need to mate in order to reproduce.
 Each female can lay up to 80 eggs that hatch within days in warm weather or weeks to months in cold weather.

-Once hatched, they become wingless thrips larvae or nymphs and start feeding on plant sap.
+Once hatched, they become wingless thrips larvae or nymphs and start feeding on the infected plant sap.
 They then drop to the soil and turn to pupae.
 Once this stage is over, the emerging adults fly to a plant and repeat the cycle.

 What Does Thrips Damage Look Like?